LenShustek/arduino-playtune/README.txt

 sketch using one of the test programs (test_nano.pde or test_mega.pde), which reference the library by way of "#include <Playtune.h>".

-Update on 28 Feb 2011: I fixed a bug that caused it to hang for short delays, and updated the sample scores.

-Update on 1 Dec 2011: I added a photo and samples of 6-channel playing on the Arduino MEGA 2560 with just a 9V battery and a speaker.

-Update on 10 June 2013: I made it compatible with the Arduino V1.0.x development environment.

-Update on 5 April 2015: I originally put this up at code.google.org in 2011, but since Google is getting out of the source hosting business, I've moved it to GitHub.

-Update on 6 April 2015: Change for compatibility with Arduino IDE v1.6.x

-Update on 28 May 2016: Added support for Atmega32U4 (Arduino Leonardo) by moving score timing to Timer1.
-Examples were moved to appropriate subdirectories to be listed in the Arduino IDE.

 /*---------------------------------------------------------------------------------
 *